tsulimancsi/blood-lipid-profile-test-generator/README.md

 1. Total cholesterol: This is the total amount of cholesterol in your blood.
 2. Low-density lipoprotein (LDL) cholesterol: This is referred to as “bad” cholesterol.
 Too much of it raises your risk of heart attack, stroke, and atherosclerosis.
 3. High-density lipoprotein (HDL) cholesterol: This is referred to as “good” cholesterol because it helps remove LDL cholesterol from your blood.
 4. Triglycerides: When you eat, your body converts the calories it doesn’t need into triglycerides, which are stored in your fat cells.
-People who are overweight, diabetic, eat too many sweets, or drink too much alcohol can have high triglyceride levels.[1]
+People who are overweight, diabetic, eat too many sweets, or drink too much alcohol can have high triglyceride levels.
+5. Non-HDL cholesterol: Non-HDL Cholestrol as its name implies, simply subtracts your high-density lipoprotein (HDL, or "good") cholesterol number from your total cholesterol number[1]

 ## Lipid Profile Test Values